bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Settlements/SI_CH3_Settle-Focus and Details.md

 | 71 - 80 | Suffering under the deprivations of a cursed power |
 | 81 - 90 | Targeted by a cursed power |
 | 91 - 100 | Unwittingly helping or unleashing a cursed power |
-^table-OclCursedSettlementFocus
+^table-Cursed-Focus

 *169 SETTLEMENT ORACLES*

 ## Oracle: Settlement Details
 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]`<br>▶1 `dice: [[OT_ISSI_Settlements^Details]]`<br>▶2 `dice: [[OT_ISSI_Settlements^Details]]` | Guidance
-> As you spend time in a settlement, use this table to reveal uncovered aspects and overheard rumors. ^guidance-OclSettlementDetails
+> As you spend time in a settlement, use this table to reveal uncovered aspects and overheard rumors. ^guidance-Details

 | dice: 1d100 | Results @1-2 [skull] _[[#Oracle Cursed Settlement Details\|pg 174]]_ |
 | :---: | --- |